UPDATED JUL 14, 2020

-Reality check: Houston’s hot.
-That’s why this just-under-three-mile loop is perfect for summer running.
+We're all aware that the Houston heat can be absolutely scorching at times, and that’s why this just-under-three-mile dirt loop is perfect for summer running.
 The trees surrounding the trail provide natural shade, not to mention a pretty view!
-Add on an extra two miles by crossing the street to Hermann Park, or swap the extra miles for a brew by heading to the graduate student pub, Valhalla, for $1 beers (to quench your thirst, of course).
+And if you're looking to tack on more distance, you can add an extra two miles by crossing the street to Hermann Park.
+But you can also swap those extra miles for a brew by heading to the graduate student pub, Valhalla, for $1 beers (to quench your thirst, of course).